mathurinm/latex/README.md

 ```

 - Reset algo line counter in each new algorithm with the command `\setcounter{AlgoLine}{0}`
-- Put your algorithms at the top of their page/column with `\begin{algorithm}[t]` (`t\ for top)
+- Put your algorithms at the top of their page/column with `\begin{algorithm}[t]` (`t` for top)

 ## Folder structure:
 - To minimize the number of conflicts and to navigate quickly between files, you can have one `.tex` file per section (usually placed together in a `section` folder), combined with `\input{yourfilename}` in your `main.tex`.
   This keeps a light main document.

-  If you do so, write `%!TEX root = ../main.tex` at the top of your section files so that you can build with VS code directly from this file.
+  If you do so, write `%!TEX root = ../main.tex` at the top of each of your section files so that you can build with VS code directly from this file.
 <!-- one subfolder per conference  -->

 ## On shortcuts and additional packages